btcven/locha/documentation/en/examples/get_started.md

 $ hexdump -n 16 -e '2/2 ":%04x"' /dev/urandom | sed "s/^:[a-zA-Z0-9_.-]*:/fc00:/g"
 ```

-The address generated should be copied into the `autoconfigure.sh` in `radio-firmware/dist/tools/vaina`, now we run it on a separate terminal:
+The generated address must be copied and pasted into `radio-firmware/dist/tools/vaina/autoconfigure.sh`, after it, run the script on a new terminal:

 ```sh
 $ ./radio-firmware/dist/tools/vaina/autoconfigure.sh
 ```

-It will ask again for root rights to configure the interface, and now if we type `ip address` on our console we should see a network interface named `sl0` (`tun0` on MacOS) with the address we just generated.
+It will ask again for root rights to configure the interface, and now if we type `ip address` or `ifconfig` on our console we should see a network interface named `sl0` (`tun0` on MacOS) with the address we just generated.

 ### Enjoy it